 Step 3.
 Marking out the patio

-- Mark lines on the wooden pegs to show the depth of working – i.e. the finished level of your hardcore, bedding mortar and the surface of the patio slabs.
+Mark lines on the wooden pegs to show the depth of working – i.e. the finished level of your hardcore, bedding mortar and patio slabs.

-- Remember to allow for a gradual slope away from the house when putting in your wooden pegs (see Step 1 – point 6).
+Top Tip: Remember to allow for a gradual slope away from the house when putting in your wooden pegs (see Step 1).

 Step 4.
 Preparing the base